 *Participants who think they may have problems keeping the cutoff may by request start at 7:00.

-The registration is binding and may not be transferred to others.
-No refunds on cancellations.
 All participants in Norwegian races need to have a valid license.
 For more information about licensing, see NIF’s website.

 You will find the following servicestations along the course.